ucdavis/hpccf-docs/docs/maintenance/december-2025.md

 [https://hippo.ucdavis.edu/Farm/product/index](https://hippo.ucdavis.edu/Farm/product/index).
 Note that there are significant delays in the delivery of computing hardware.

+### ALL Farm queued jobs killed

+Because of the above partition work, all queued jobs had to be killed.

 ### New Public Access Group Name

 The long-term group name used for free-tier Farm access will be changing.
 The new group name will be `publicgrp`, but